happysulla/BarbarianPrince/README.md

 If a developer, I have placed design documentation in the Document folder that explains architecutre.
 It is written in C# using WPF.

+I have completed all but five events.
+I have all mechanics working, but I need to playtest to remove bugs.
+I also need to add startup tutorial, menus, store/recover, feats, and end game user displays.